digitalillusion/rudp-tunnel/README.md

 some games may not behave correctly in the presence, for instance, of packet loss.

 `rudp-tunnel` can be used to provide a reliable connection for DOSBox IPXNET, allowing stable gameplay.
-Typically, IPXNET binds a server on a given network address and the IPXNET clients can connect to such address.
+Typically, IPXNET server binds a port on a given ip address (65.53.156.219 in the example) and the IPXNET clients can connect to such address.
 Instead, to create a tunnel one would do as follows.

-Start the server-side proxy, listen on the IPX server address (first endpoint)
+Start the server-side proxy, listen to the IPX server on localhost (first endpoint)

-    rudp-tunnel -e 127.0.0.1:19900
+    rudp-tunnel -u 65.53.156.219 -e 127.0.0.1:19900

-Then, the client-side proxy connects to the server on a given routing interface and listens to an IPX connection (second endpoint)
+Then, the client-side proxy connects to the server on a given routing interface (if there is the need to route through one of several available network interfaces) and listens to an IPX connection coming from localhost (second endpoint)

-    rudp-tunnel -s 65.53.156.219 -i 192.168.1.208/8 -e 127.0.0.1:19901
+    rudp-tunnel -s 65.53.156.219 -i 192.168.1.0/24 -e 127.0.0.1:19901

-Afterwards, IPXNET binds to the first endpoint.
+Afterwards, IPXNET server starts on the first endpoint.
 Inside DOSBox, execute:

     ipxnet startserver 19900